MaxSergueev/ResearchProject/README.md

   > *Figure 3: Demonstration of Slopes being less affected by changes to the Amplitude Decay variable, done in editor.*

 Additionally, **ridge shaping** (inverting and squaring the noise) can help produce the sharp peaks of younger mountains rather than the smooth tops of hills or very old mountains.
-The resulting mountains after the above described processes can be seen below in *Figure 5*.
+The resulting mountains from the process described above can be seen below in *Figure 5*.
   ```cpp
   float RidgeShape = 1.0f - FMath::Abs(NoiseResult.X);
   RidgeShape = FMath::Max(0.0f, RidgeShape - Biome.SharpnessOffset);